Congressional District # 04

 People who swim or wade in this stretch of the river risk incidental ingestion of or direct contact with creosote- and PAH-contaminated sediment.
 Those who fish, despite the advisory, risk ingestion of these chemicals from contaminated fish and direct contact with contaminated sediment.

 EPA had conducted a removal action at the Baker Wood Creosoting (BWC) property and in the Little Scioto River to address immediate health risks.
 This work included draining and dredging a 1.25-mile stretch of river.
 The area was backfilled with clean soil.
 Contaminated sediment was removed and dried on a pad just east of the cleanup area and then shipped to Bucyrus, Ohio, for proper disposal.

 EPA initiated a Remedial Investigation and Feasibility Study (RI/FS) at the site in July 2009.
 In October 2010, EPA collected fish and mussel tissue samples along with sediment and water samples from the Little Scioto River and its tributaries.
 In April 2011, EPA collected soil and groundwater samples from the former BWC property.
 In February 2012, EPA did some follow-up data collection at the site.
-The results of these sampling events will be compiled into an RI Report, planned for completion in summer 2013.
+The results of these sampling events was compiled into an RI Report which was completed in August 2013.

-EPA will complete a feasibility study (FS) that evaluates potential cleanup alternatives for the LSR site, if necessary, in 2014.
+EPA plans to complete a feasibility study (FS) that evaluates potential cleanup alternatives for the LSR site, if needed, in 2014.

 Community InvolvementIn 2009, EPA conducted community interviews in Marion County Township and within the city limits.
 EPA also interviewed the local government entities to help the Agency decide what type of community outreach activities it will conduct at the LSR site.